 I dreaded running into people who would ask how my kids were doing because it really wasn’t going well.
 I didn’t have positive updates.
 I didn’t want to talk or get emotional, or even worse, bring the conversation down.
-To avoid the questions, I started responding, “Just Ducky!”
-Then I’d transition the conversation back to the questioner.
+To avoid the questions, I started responding, “Just Ducky!” and then I’d transition the conversation back to the questioner.

 It was my own secret code.
 If you have ever stopped to watch a duck on the water, their path is smooth, they float with grace.
 But in reality, their little webbed feet are kicking as hard as they can just to stay afloat.